-“We, the Colorado School of Mines community, are united by our commitment to Mines’ mission of educating and inspiring students, advancing knowledge, and innovating, with the aspiration that our graduates, ideas, actions, and innovations will have a transformative impact on society, leading to shared prosperity and sustainable use of the Earth’s resources.”
+“We, the Colorado School of Mines community, are united by our commitment to our timeless mission of educating and inspiring students from all backgrounds and advancing knowledge and innovations, with the aspiration that our graduates, ideas, actions, and innovations will have a transformative impact on individuals and society, leading to shared prosperity and sustainable use of the Earth’s resources.”

 What we are reading